 The more we depend on our internally-produced enzymes, the more stress we put on our body systems and organs.
 When our body enzymes are busy digesting our heavy (meaty) meal that has no enzyme, their other functions of rebuilding and replenishing our worn-out and damaged cells are neglected.

-For example, when we eat cooked meat (which of course must be cooked), the enzymes would have been destroyed, making the meat to be of no nutrient value.
+For example, when we eat cooked meat (which of course must be cooked), the enzymes would have been destroyed, making the meat to be of little nutrient value.
 And meat, by the way, takes up to an average of about 8-12 hours to be digested (and even more for some people).

 When you consume meat, your digestive system works extra hard to digest the meat.
 When the system lacks the required enzymes to do its work, it engages enzymes from other parts of the body to help out, depleting the body’s natural enzymes.
-That’s why, after a heavy meaty meal, you will feel lazy and sleepy.
+That’s why, after a heavy meaty meal, you may feel lazy and sleepy.
 This is because more enzymes than necessary are consumed and are working overtime to digest the meat.

 Don’t get too smart and eat plenty of fruits after you consume a huge meal, expecting the fruits to do its job in providing enzymes for digestion.
 It doesn’t work that way.